danodus/mdsynth/README.txt

 11. Type "1000" (this is the starting address of the synthesizer project);
 12. Type "g".
 You will see the user interface on the monitor of your synthesizer system;
 13. Follow the on-screen instructions in order to play and change parameters;
+14. Optional: Quit your serial terminal and start MidiSerial in order to play with your MIDI keyboard (see 2.3);
-14. Press the South button to go back to the SYS09BUG prompt.
+14. Press the South button in order to go back to the SYS09BUG prompt.

 2.2.
 Auxiliary Output
 =====================